SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 ##### GROWING RAGE

-Each stormwight gains a specific set of benefits for their [[Fury|fury]] Growing Rage feature, as noted in the table for each stormwight kit.
+Each stormwight gains a specific set of benefits for their fury Growing Rage feature, as noted in the table for each stormwight kit.
 These benefits are cumulative.

 #### BOREN